Tendon overuse injuries (tendinopathy)

 Photo of a jogger holding her ankle

 Tendons are made up of firm connective tissue.
 They connect muscles to bones.
 Tendon overuse injuries (tendinopathy) often occur in the shoulders and elbows.
 In the legs, they mainly occur in the knees and in the Achilles tendons in the lower leg area.
-They are usually caused by repeating certain movements a lot, for instance when doing sports.
+They are typically caused by repeating certain movements a lot, for instance when doing sports.

 Symptoms